linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 $b$ .
 What are some differences between hedge funds and mutual funds?
 c.
 What are some differences between equity and mortgage REITs?

 15. Consider a mutual fund with \$200 million in assets at the start of the year and 10 million shares outstanding.
 The fund invests in a portfolio of stocks that provides dividend income at the end of the year of \$2 million.
-The stocks included in the fund's portfolio increase in price by 8\%, but no securities are sold and there are no capital gains distributions.
-The fund charges 12b-1 fees of 1\%, which are deducted from portfolio assets at year-end.
+The stocks included in the fund's portfolio increase in price by $8\%$, but no securities are sold and there are no capital gains distributions.
+The fund charges 12b-1 fees of $1\%$, which are deducted from portfolio assets at year-end.
 What is the fund's net asset value at the start and end of the year?
 What is the rate of return for an investor in the fund?
  16. The New Fund had average daily assets of \$2.2 billion last year.
 The fund sold \$400 million worth of stock and purchased 500 million during the year.
 What was its turnover ratio?
-17. If New Fund's expense ratio (see the previous problem) was  $1.1\%$  and the management fee was  $7\%$ , what were the total fees paid to the fund's investment managers during the year?
+17. If New Fund's expense ratio (see the previous problem) was $1.1\%$ and the management fee was $0.7\%$ , what were the total fees paid to the fund's investment managers during the year?
 What were other administrative expenses?
  18. You purchased 1,000 shares of the New Fund at a price of 20 per share at the beginning of the year.
 You paid a front-end load of 4\%.
-The securities in which the fund invests increase in value by 12\% during the year.
-The fund's expense ratio is 1.2\%.
+The securities in which the fund invests increase in value by $12\%$ during the year.
+The fund's expense ratio is $1.2\%$.
 What is your rate of return on the fund if you sell your shares at the end of the year?
-19. Loaded-Up Fund charges a 12b-1 fee of  $1.0\%$  and maintains an expense ratio of .75\%.
-Economy Fund charges a front-end load of  $2\%$  but has no 12b-1 fee and has an expense ratio of .25\%.
+19. Loaded-Up Fund charges a 12b-1 fee of $1.0\%$ and maintains an expense ratio of $0.75\%$.
+Economy Fund charges a front-end load of $2\%$  but has no 12b-1 fee and has an expense ratio of $0.25\%$.
 Assume the rate of return on both funds' portfolios (before any fees) is $6\%$ per year.
 How much will an investment in each fund grow to after: a.
 1 year?

 b.
 3 years?
 c.
 10 years?

-20. City Street Fund has a portfolio of  \$450 million and liabilities of\$ 10 million.
+20. City Street Fund has a portfolio of \$450 million and liabilities of \$10 million.

 $a$ .
 If 44 million shares are outstanding, what is net asset value?
 $b$ .
 If a large investor redeems 1 million shares, what happens to the (i) portfolio value, (ii) shares outstanding, and (iii) NAV?

-21. The Investments Fund sells Class A shares with a front-end load of  $6\%$  and Class C shares with 12b-1 fees of  $5\%$  annually as well as back-end load fees that start at  $5\%$  and fall by  $1\%$  for each full year the investor holds the portfolio (until the fifth year).
+21. The Investments Fund sells Class A shares with a front-end load of $6\%$ and Class C shares with 12b-1 fees of $0.5\%$ annually as well as back-end load fees that start at $5\%$ and fall by $1\%$  for each full year the investor holds the portfolio (until the fifth year).
 Assume the portfolio rate of return net of operating expenses is $10\%$ annually.
 If you plan to sell the fund after 4 years, are Class A or Class C shares the better choice for you?
 What if you plan to sell after 15 years?
-22. You are considering an investment in a mutual fund with a  $4\%$  load and an expense ratio of .5\%.
+22. You are considering an investment in a mutual fund with a $4\%$ load and an expense ratio of $0.5\%$.
 You can invest instead in a bank CD paying $6\%$ interest.

 a.
 If you plan to invest for 2 years, what annual rate of return must the fund portfolio earn for you to be better off in the fund than in the CD?
 Assume annual compounding of returns.
 b.
 How does your answer change if you plan to invest for 6 years?
 Why does your answer change?
 c.
-Now suppose that instead of a front-end load the fund assesses a 12b-1 fee of .75\% per year.
+Now suppose that instead of a front-end load the fund assesses a 12b-1 fee of $0.75\%$ per year.
 What annual rate of return must the fund portfolio earn for you to be better off in the fund than in the CD?
 Does your answer in this case depend on your time horizon?

-23. Suppose that every time a fund manager trades stock, transaction costs such as commissions and bid-ask spreads amount to  $.4\%$  of the value of the trade.
+23. Suppose that every time a fund manager trades stock, transaction costs such as commissions and bid-ask spreads amount to $0.4\%$ of the value of the trade.
 If the portfolio turnover rate is $50\%$ , by how much is the total return of the portfolio reduced by trading costs?
 24. You expect a tax-free municipal bond portfolio to provide a rate of return of $4\%$ .
 Management fees of the fund are $6\%$ .
 What fraction of portfolio income is given up to fees?
-If the management fees for an equity fund also are  $6\%$ , but you expect a portfolio return of  $12\%$ , what fraction of portfolio income is given up to fees?
+If the management fees for an equity fund also are $6\%$, but you expect a portfolio return of $12\%$ , what fraction of portfolio income is given up to fees?
 Why might management fees be a bigger factor in your investment decision for bond funds than for stock funds?
 Can your conclusion help explain why unmanaged unit investment trusts tend to focus on the fixed-income market?

 25. Use Figure 4.5 to answer the following questions about Fidelity's Small Cap Growth fund.